gkwa/halfsl500/README.md

 5. Test with: `git commit --allow-empty -m "trigger build" && git push`
 6. Verify with `git pull` to see `github-actions[bot]`'s commit

+## Why Use Organization Secrets?

+Using organizational secrets instead of individual repository secrets offers several advantages:

+1. **Centralized Secret Management**: Organization secrets can be shared across all repositories within the organization, eliminating the need to manually copy and paste the `WORKFLOW_TOKEN` for each new repository.

+2. **Consistency**: All repositories in the organization can use the same token, ensuring consistent access levels and reducing configuration errors.

+3. **Maintenance**: When you need to rotate or update the token, you only need to update it in one place (the organization settings) rather than updating it in each repository individually.

+4. **Access Control**: Organization administrators can control which repositories have access to the secrets, providing better security management.

 ## Detailed Guide

 ### 1. Create Personal Access Token